We stock clear glass bullions, they are hand-made and vary in size between 200mm and 550mm in diameter.

 A small quantity of molten glass is gathered on the end of a punt (a strong metal bar) and this is applied to the centre of the flattened side, directly opposite the hollow blow tube.
 The blow tube is removed by applying water – this causes the glass to fracture, leaving a circular hole about 2 inches in diameter where the tube was attached.

 The hollow globe is then reheated and spun.
 The hole slowly enlarges as the globe is repeatedly heated and spun, and the overall globe diameter increases, forming a disc turned in on itself.
-Eventually the "hole" is almost the same diameter as the disc and at this point, further spinning causes the hole to vanish, leaving a uniform disc 50 to 60 inches in diameter.
-It will be of uniform thickness, except at the point where it connects to the punt - there will be a slight lump there called the bull's eye.
+Eventually, the “hole” is almost the same diameter as the disc and at this point, further spinning causes the hole to vanish, leaving a uniform disc 500 to 600mm in diameter.
+It will vary in thickness (thinner at the outer edge and thicker in the middle), where it was connected to the punt – there will be a slight lump there called the bull’s eye.